Service Management Blog

 • Ensures that the service catalog is complete and current.

-• Provides leadership to deliver the service culture required to deliver required organizational outcomes.
+• Provides leadership to deliver the service culture required to provide organizational outcomes.

 • Takes responsibility for business continuity and legal, regulatory, and contractual compliance.